-The new Renault Twingo is designed to take on the best cars in the city car class, namely the Skoda Citigo and Hyundai i10.
+The new Renault Twingo is designed to take on the best models in the city car class – namely the Skoda Citigo and Hyundai i10.
 The first thing to note about the Twingo is that it has its engine in the back, which has allowed Renault to create more space inside the car and also make it extremely agile around town.

-The car has a very small turning circle that makes it very manoeuvrable around town and the engines are nippy enough at low speeds.
-There is a choice of two - a 69bhp 1.0-litre petrol engine and a 89bhp 0.9-litre turbocharged petrol engine - and three trim levels called Expression, Play and Dynamique.
+The car has a very small turning circle that makes it very manoeuvrable around town, and the engines are nippy enough at low speeds.
+There is a choice of two: a 69bhp 1.0-litre petrol and an 89bhp 0.9-litre turbocharged petrol.
+There are three trim levels called Expression, Play and Dynamique.

-The mid-range Play model with the 0.9-litre engine is our top recommendation because it has all the equipment you need - even if it is slightly more expensive than the Citigo and the i10.
-While the Twingo isn't as much fun to drive as either of those rivals, it is a good-looking, practical city car that is very easy to use in busy towns and cities.
+While the Twingo isn't as much fun to drive as the VW, SEAT or Skoda, it is a good looking, practical city car that's very easy to use in busy towns and cities.